needle-mirror/com.unity.xr.arfoundation/Documentation~/arsubsystems/arsubsystems.md

 #### Native plug-ins

 Some XR subsystems, notably including the mesh subsystem, are not defined in the `ARSubsystems` namespace.
 These subsystems conform to Unity's **native plug-in interface**, and their descriptors cannot be registered via C#.
-For more information about native plug-ins see the [Unity XR SDK documentation](https://docs.unity3d.com/Manual/xr-sdk.html).
+For more information about native plug-ins, see the [Unity XR SDK documentation](https://docs.unity3d.com/Manual/xr-sdk.html).

+### Implementing a tracking subsystem

+Each tracking subsystem defines a method called [GetChanges](xref:UnityEngine.XR.ARSubsystems.TrackingSubsystem`4.GetChanges(Unity.Collections.Allocator)), which reports all added, updated, and removed trackables since the previous call to [GetChanges](xref:UnityEngine.XR.ARSubsystems.TrackingSubsystem`4.GetChanges(Unity.Collections.Allocator).
+You are required to implement the [GetChanges](xref:UnityEngine.XR.ARSubsystems.TrackingSubsystem`4.GetChanges(Unity.Collections.Allocator) method and should expect it to be called once per frame.
+Your provider must not update or remove a trackable without adding it first, nor update a trackable after it has been removed.

 ### Implementing an XR Loader